tsunamishadow/bonusheroes/generalpatchnotes.md

 Orb of Venom
 * Damage per second reduced from 5 to 3 on ranged heroes

+Phase Boots
+* Speed bonus on ranged heroes reduced from 16% to 13%
+* Instant turn rate is now a melee only feature

 Refresher Orb
 * Recipe cost reduced from 1800 to 1700

+Ring of Aquila
+* Bonus damage reduced from 10 to 7

 Rod of Atos
 * Recipe cost reduced from 1100 to 1000

 Sentry Ward
 * Duration increased from 4 to 6 minutes

+Scythe of Vyse
+* Manacost increased from 100 to 250

 Shadow Amulet
 * Cost increased from 1300 to 1400